aniszmadani/groupassignment/README.md

 - To develop a flutter project that make use of firebase for authentication

 Summary:
-The code is about time tracker app
+The code is about time tracker app.
+I learned how to create a Firebase project, configure Firebase for Android, configuring Firebase for iOS, installing the firebase_core and firebase_auth packages and also to initializing the Firebase App.

 To use this project with Firebase, some configuration steps are required: